Q: What is creativity?

 In all, technical part of SMS was easy but there was a long list of other topics to learn.
 Discussions were whether official multimedia bureaus, small companies, or maybe big private software companies would be the best partners.
 Guanxi, of course, was part of partner selections, but control was the most essential aspect.

 Marketing, partnerships, product management and business related issues were all new in Chinese market economy.
-Chinese often interpreted and defined new business topics/words in their own way, which then took same extra time in communication.
+They had operated with posters, slogans and campaigns.
+Chinese often interpreted and defined new business topics/words in their own way, which then took some extra time in communication.

-• Service product - Service product management - Flat rate
+• Service product / management • Flat rate

 NEW MANDARIN WORDS INVENTED